 The big question...
 Until the UCI relaxed their rules about disc brakes at World Cup level, all cross bikes came with cantilever brakes.

-These days disc brakes are becoming a very popular choice though at the very top-end of the sport most professional racers are staunchly sticking to cantis.
+These days disc brakes are becoming the norm, though at the very top-end of the sport some professional racers are staunchly sticking to cantis.
 Cantis, by and large, are still lighter than current disc brakes which is why the professionals haven't switched over.

 Whatever you think of disc brakes, there are many more disc-equipped cyclocross bikes coming to the market all the time.
 Two companies that offer a wide range of cyclocross bikes, Specialized and Felt, both revealed a slew of new cyclocross bikes with disc brakes for 2015, Specialized almost entirely offering a range of just disc bikes.